githubteacher/github-slideshow/_posts/0000-01-02-alexclkoh.md

 ---
 layout: slide
-title: "Welcome to my first slide"
+title: "Welcome to AlexCLKoh's slide"
 ---
 This is AlexCLKoh's first slide
 Use the left arrow to go back!